zowe/docs-site/docs/extend/extend-apiml/websocket.md

 These metadata make it possible for requests from `wss://gatewayHost:gatewayPort/serviceId/ws/v1/path` to map to `wss://serviceHost:servicePort/discoverableclient/ws/path`, where:

 * **`serviceId`**
-  is the service ID of the service
+  is the service ID of the service.

 * **`path`**
   is the remaining path segment in the URL.